-Along with Dr Jean-Pierre Guillon he has studied all aspects of contact lens wear and care for many years.
-He has even written a text book chapter on tears and contact lenses in Contact Lenses (5th Edition) Phillips and Speedwell see the link to Amazon here.
+He has studied all aspects of contact lens wear and care for many years.
+He has even written a text book chapter on tears and contact lenses in Contact Lenses (5th Edition) Phillips and Speedwell.

 He has also worked as a consultant involved in ophthalmology research for a start up company based in Orange County, California.
 This company raised over 125 million dollars for ophthalmic research and product development.
 He has also travelled throughout the world teaching and certifying eye clinics.